Full name Joseph Charles Buttler

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Buttler shot to prominence as a 19-year-old in the 2010 season for Somerset, especially in the one-day arena where his clear-minded and quick-footed aggressive batting helped him to 440 CB40 runs at 55.00.
+Buttler was in the crowd at Taunton as a young spectator during the 1999 World Cup when India's Sourav Ganguly and Rahul Dravid thrashed what was then the highest partnership shot in ODI cricket.
+He was hooked.
+Somerset gained special permission from the ECB to add him to their Academy at 12, two years early, and he came to prominence as a 19-year-old in the 2010 season for Somerset, especially in the one-day arena where his clear-minded and quick-footed aggressive batting helped him to 440 CB40 runs at 55.00.
 He made his first-class debut against Lancashire at Taunton in 2009 and became a regular in the County Championship from May 2010 - playing a part in Somerset's title challenge that season.
 He combined in particularly potent fashion with Kieron Pollard in Somerset's run to Twenty20 Finals Day in both 2010 and 2011, and impressed in the 2011 CB40 final, making 86 from 72 balls in Somerset's defeat to Surrey.

 With Kieswetter still preferred as Somerset's gloveman, it was that rivalry that caused Buttler to leave his beloved West Country and switch to Lancashire for the 2014 season.
 Lancashire saw him for 10 Championship matches, but it was soon apparent he would be making only fleeting visits in the future.

 England looked to him for impetus and increasingly he delivered, striking 99 against West Indies at North Sound - hitting a return catch to Ravi Rampaul in the final over - and kicking off the 2014 ODI summer with a first ODI hundred against Sri Lanka at Lord's as he led a failed England run chase virtually single handedly.
-When Prior became stricken by Achilles trouble, the selectors gambled by throwing him into the Test team.
-By now, his talent was so apparent any wicketkeeping blemishes were looked on kindly.
+When Prior became stricken by Achilles trouble - what proved to be a career-ending injury - the selectors gambled by throwing him into the Test team.
+He scored five half-centuries in his first eight Tests, including 85 on debut against India at the Ageas Bowl.

 NBC Denis Compton Award 2010